DanMello/react-simpler-forms/README.md

 2. this.props.updateform
 3. this.props.disabled

-All components required this.props.form and this.props.updateform.
+All components require this.props.form and this.props.updateform.
 If you want to disable the button until validation then you can pass disabled={this.props.disabled} to the Button component.

 Make sure you pass the form and updateform props using the same name